kairyou/SublimeTmpl/README.md

 ```/Users/yourusername/Library/Application Support/Sublime Text 3/Packages```

-You can navigate to it easily by using the following menu item in Sublime, for example: `Sublime Text>Preferences>Settings-User`
+You can navigate to it easily by using the following menu item in Sublime, for example: `Sublime Text>Preferences>Browse Packages`

-Now go to `Packages\SublimeTemp` folder and open the file SublimeTmpl.sublime-settings.
+Now go to `Packages\SublimeTmpl` folder and open the file SublimeTmpl.sublime-settings.
 Save the file with the same file name under `Packages\User`.
 Delete everything except the variables that are custom to you.
 By the time you are finished, the file might look as simple as this (JSON format):
 ```
 {
     "attr": {